jkulak/git-ninja/README.md

 Git offers several low-level commands (also known as plumbing commands - as opposed to porcelain commands - that you are familiar with, like: branch, add, commit, push) to examine stored objects.

-Use `$ git cat-file -t d3f732a` to view type of the object (it will be a one of mentioned above four types: blob, tree, commit or tag).
+Use `git cat-file -t d3f732a` to view type of the object (it will be a one of mentioned above four types: blob, tree, commit or tag).

-Use `$ git cat-file -p d3f732a` to view the content of the object.
+Use `git cat-file -p d3f732a` to view the content of the object.
 For a commit object you will see something like

 ```bash
 tree ba40ec9f2089afbc1b88c49e60814445c4b916b7